?>

 Best Anchor For Stucco

 These anchors are specially designed for the stucco.
-ITW brand stucco anchors come with the drill bit and you don’t need any other hammer dill to install this anchor.
+ITW brand stucco anchors come with the drill bit, and you don’t need any other hammer drill to install this anchor.
 Designed for fastening applications in Portland cement stucco.
 Anchors are made with steel to help ensure strength.
 Indoor/outdoor use.

 Ribbed Plastic Conical Anchors